 Although the conditions are expressed in strict terms and it was thought that, for example, the 6-month time limit could not be extended, the courts have followed case law in other areas and allowed applications after the end of the 6 months in cases because the child’s welfare demanded this.
 This does not mean that you can simply sit back and apply at your leisure because the court has to find that such a case warrants this specific waiver of the time limit.
-Whether other criteria can be waived remains to be seen.

 Of course the amounts that have actually been paid to surrogates have increased over the years with inflation, but especially in cases where the surrogate lives in Western Europe or North America, the payments have been above what some may regard as reasonable expenses.
 Even elsewhere they are probably more than what are reasonable expenses, but because they do not seem much by comparison to UK costs of living, this has probably not been an issue.
 However, the court authorises payments retrospectively if they are not disproportionate to reasonable expenses.

 Welfare of the Child